This tutorial offers corrected exercises on particular cases (degeneracy, capital M, simplex in two phases).

 For the resolution of the simplex it is necessary above all to reduce to the standard form.

-It is necessary to solve the simplex in two phases in order to eliminate the artificial variables:
+You have to solve the two-phase simplex to eliminate artificial variables:

 And the result of the first phase.
 We notice that Z = 0 so there is a solution to the problem: